 We have lead residential and industrial renovation but we can also go further.

-We, at Valentina Carrara Architects have developed a deep knowledge in the technique through which it is possible to raise up existing buildings.
+At Valentina Carrara Architects, we have developed a deep knowledge in the technique through which it is possible to raise up existing buildings.
 We have therefore created the BruxUP Project, which consists of rising up the typical Brussels houses with wood construction.

 This project gives a concrete answer to the issue of the cities’ densification through the valorization of the rooftops.